 The term "reasonable" often comes up in settlement negotiations and at other key stages of slip and fall cases.
 That's because, in order to be held "negligent" and therefore liable for damages in a slip and fall case, a property owner (or the owner's agent or employee) must have failed to act as a reasonably prudent person would have acted under circumstances similar to those leading up to the accident.
 In trying to assess whether the defendant acted reasonably, here are some factors that plaintiffs should consider:

-In slip and fall cases, the property owner (or his or her insurance carrier) may argue that the plaintiff is partially (or totally) responsible for the accident that led to the injuries.
+In slip and fall cases, the property owner (or his or her insurance carrier, as when a homeowner's insurance policy covers a slip and fall accident) may argue that the plaintiff is partially (or totally) responsible for the accident that led to the injuries.
 This kind of argument is made under a legal concept known as "comparative fault," and states have codified the concept in "comparative negligence" and "contributory negligence" laws.
 The rules in place in a given state will affect a plaintiff's ability to recover compensation if they're found to share some blame for the accident.

 In order to determine whether a plaintiff might be on the hook for causing any portion of their injuries, here are a few things to think about: